 The Caucasus is home to an enormous environmental treasure.
-To ensure that it stays this way, KfW has been actively working in Georgia for ten years.
+To ensure that it stays this way, KfW has been actively working in Georgia for twenty years.
 The protected areas located here are growing and the country is attracting tourists – a success story.

 How species are preserved in Georgia's national parks (KfW Group/Thomas Schuch/Alia Begisheva).